Does A Radiator Kit Make Sense?

 Jeff, along with eight other guys, are at a market research meeting in downtown Atlanta.
 It's a pretty simple process.
 About a half-dozen men in suits spy on us through a mirror while a well-trained lady keeps on asking us questions.

 How much do we get?
 Two hundred dollars and free food.
-It's a pretty decent return for three hours of spare time here in the South, and as a result, every chair is occupied by someone whose head is either gray or bald?
+It's a pretty decent return for three hours of spare time here in the South, and as a result, every chair is occupied by someone whose head is either gray or bald, and lacks clear vision?

 "I really hate having to show an estimate to a customer with fourteen line items on it for all the parts we have to order for one repair.
 They think we're ripping them off."